cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

   - Drive innovation, development, communication, and community engagement on behalf of the DAO.

 #### **DAO Oversight**
-The DAO retains oversight to ensure the foundation aligns with the community’s goals while preserving its autonomy.
+The DAO retains oversight to ensure the foundation aligns with the community's goals while preserving its autonomy.
 - **Opt-In/Out Membership**:
   The DAO can vote to add or remove members of the foundation based on performance or changing needs.